-The Institute for Sexual and Gender Minority Health and Wellbeing (ISGMH) is seeking applicants for a research study assistant.
-Performs biomedical &/or social-behavioral research by administering tests &/or questionnaires following protocols; collecting, compiling, tabulating &/or processing responses; gathering information; &/or assisting in the preparation of material for inclusion in reports.
+Performs biomedical &/or social-behavioral research by assisting with sleep data analysis and management following specified protocols.
+Primary responsibilities will include data processing and analysis, including sleep recording data (e.g. wrist actigraphy, home sleep tests, questionnaires).
+Collects, compiles, tabulates &/or processes responses; gathers information.
+Assists in the preparation of material for inclusion in reports.
 Completes all activities by strictly following Good Clinical Practices (GCP) & all relevant current local, state, & federal laws, regulations, guidance, policy & procedure developed by the NU Institutional Review Board (IRB), Food & Drug Administration (FDA) Code of Federal Regulations (CFR), & the International Conference on Harmonization (ICH).

 Collects survey data.

 Reviews medical records.

 Maintains detailed records of results which may include collecting, extracting & entering data; &/or preparing basic charts & graphs.

 Performs scientific literature searches in support of research.

 Completes portions of grant applications &/or documents associated with current local, state, & federal regulatory guidelines, requirements, laws & research protocols.